-LOCATION #1: Main Office (Nurse's Office)
+LOCATION #1: Main office

-This site's trained AED users are the School Nurse, Principal, Assistant Principal, Physical Education Teachers, and Health Assistant and have received AED training (American Heart Association, American Red Cross, or equivalent training.
+This site's trained AED users are our school nurse and any other person who has received AED training (American Heart Association, American Red Cross, or equivalent training.

 Sudden cardiac arrest (SCA) is the result of a sudden, unexpected heart malfunction.
 During SCA, the heart's electrical impulses become chaotic and ineffective and blood flow to the brain ceases.
 The victim may die unless a normal heart rhythm is restored.